srees1988/srees1988.github.io/_posts/2020-01-05-rserver-on-gcloud.md

 ---

 <small style="margin-bottom: -10px; display: block;">
-  *An excerpt from an article written by Sree, published in Towards Data Science Journal.*
+  *An excerpt from an article written by Sree, published in 'Towards Data Science' Journal.*
 </small>

 ### Objective